ci1xgk/Fellowship_Webpage/Merewether1-3.md

 #### Time varying boundary conditions file (`.bdy`)

 This file is needed when selecting `QVAR` or `HVAR` in the `.bci` file.
-In this case, a timeseries hydrograph needs to be loaded at either a boundary segment (an edge) or point source.
+In this case, a timeseries hydrograph needs to be loaded at either a boundary segment (an edge) or a point source.
 The timeseries hydrograph is either free-surface elevation or unit-width discharge information, aimed to specify time varying boundary conditions.

 The `.bdy` file is used to specify such a time varying boundary condition and has the following format: